Sphincter of Oddi dysfunction

 The liver provides a chemical called bile to the digestive process, and the pancreas provides pancreatic juice.
-These important chemicals flow into the small intestine to help with digestion.
+These chemicals flow into the small intestine to help with digestion.
 The flow of these chemicals is controlled by a muscle called the sphincter of Oddi.

 A sphincter is a muscle (usually round) that can open and close.
 When it's working properly, the sphincter of Oddi opens to allow bile and pancreatic juice to flow through, and then closes again.
 However, in a condition called sphincter of Oddi dysfunction, the sphincter muscle does not open when it should.
 This prevents the bile and pancreatic juice from flowing through, and causes a backup of digestive juices.
-The backup can cause bouts of severe pain in the abdomen.
+The backup can cause severe pain in the abdomen.

 There are two basic types of sphincter of Oddi dysfunction:

 - Biliary dysfunction (the digestive juices are backing up in the bile ducts from the liver);

 - Pancreatitis (the backup is occurring in the pancreas, and the pancreas is becoming inflamed).

 There are also three categories of sphincter of Oddi dysfunction:

-- In categories I and II, doctors can find clear evidence of the dysfunction, such as abnormal blood test results or a dilated (widened) bile duct, which might be found with an ultrasound test.
+- In categories I and II, doctors can find clear evidence of the dysfunction, such as abnormal blood test results or, with an ultrasound, a dilated (widened) bile duct.

 - In category III dysfunction, there are no clear-cut lab findings or abnormalities, and the only evidence of the dysfunction is the abdominal pain.
-Type III dysfunction is much more difficult for doctors to diagnose.
+Type III dysfunction is much more difficult to diagnose.
 Recent studies suggest that these symptoms may not be due to sphincter of Oddi spasm, and that they do not respond to treatment with endoscopic retrograde cholangiopancreatography (ERCP) and sphincterotomy.